projects-mk/chat-with-documents-quickstart/README.md

-docker-compose which will setup a streamlit app and vector database (Qdrant) inside there will be an option to submit documents for a embedding and save to vector DB then user can ask what they want
+docker-compose which will setup a streamlit app (as a demo, once backend is confirmed to be working it can be swiched to Flask or Django) and vector database (Qdrant) inside there will be an option to submit documents for a embedding and save to vector DB then user can ask what they want